 I think about how lucky I am to be alive, and to be able to breathe.
 Something so simple, so fundamental, that we always took it for granted.

-But I don’t think any of us take our breath for granted anymore.
+But I don’t think any of us will take our breath for granted anymore.
 I don’t think we ever will.

 Joy S. Rosenthal, Esq.